 What about Hudson's treatment of "the moral argument"?
-Here he refers directly to Douglas (2009).
-He presents Douglas's argument as a hasty generalization from cases of reasonable ethical limitations on research methods (e.g., to protect research subjects) or research topics (e.g., those with potentially catastrophic applications) to the internal stages of science: "Inspired by these sorts of cases, Douglas' view is that every scientific decision is at the same time a moral choice" (Hudson 2016, 178).
+Here he refers directly to Douglas [2009].
+He presents Douglas's argument as a hasty generalization from cases of reasonable ethical limitations on research methods (e.g., to protect research subjects) or research topics (e.g., those with potentially catastrophic applications) to the internal stages of science: "Inspired by these sorts of cases, Douglas' view is that every scientific decision is at the same time a moral choice" [Hudson, 2016, 178].
 He sees her argument as "largely based on her intuitions" (179) rather than a sound argument.
 Hudson's rebuttal of the "moral argument" fails because it treats the argument as if it is totally disconnected from the issue of inductive risk.
 It makes Douglas's claim that evidential standards are value-laden seem unmotivated, whereas the inductive risks faced in the course of policy-relevant science are the precise motivators of the argument.
-These arguments are not intended to work independently.
-Hudson's main objections to the moral argument are that the rejection of the VFI will hurt the authority of science (i.e., its trustworthiness or political legitimacy), and further, that the objectivity of science will suffer.
-These are legitimate concerns about value-laden science, but they should be dealt with as considerations for the value-management question, as Douglas (2009) has already done, and many following her have developed further.
-Many have argued that the value-ladenness of science is no threat to its objectivity or trustworthiness (Harding 1995; Hoyningen-Huene
+These arguments do not stand separately.
+His main objections to the moral argument are that the rejection of the VFI will hurt the authority of science (i.e., its trustworthiness or political legitimacy), and further, that the objectivity of science will suffer.
+These are legitimate concerns about value-laden science, but they should be dealt with as considerations for the value-management question, as Douglas [2009] has already done, and many following her have developed further.
+Many have argued that the value-ladenness of science is no threat to its objectivity [Harding, 1995, Hoyningen-Huene, 2023].20